-On January 1, 2010, we entered into an agreement to lease 6,000 rentable square feet of office space in Columbus, Ohio.
-The lease commenced on January 1, 2010 and, pursuant to a lease extension dated August 9, 2016, the lease expires on December 31, 2021.
-We are currently evaluating renewal options.
+On January 1, 2010, we entered into an agreement to lease6,000 rentable square feet of office space in Columbus, Ohio.
+The lease commenced onJanuary 1, 2010 and, pursuant to a lease extension dated September 18, 2021, the lease expires on December 31, 2028.
+The monthly rental payment is \$4,638, with gradually higher annual increases each January up to \$5,850 for the final year.

 Our subsidiary, Graphic Sciences, uses 36,000 square feet of leased space in Madison Heights, Michigan as its main facility.
 Graphic Sciences uses about 20,000 square feet for its records storage services, with the remainder of the space used for production, sales, and administration.
-The monthly rental payment is \$41,508, with increases annually in September up to \$45,828 for the final year, with a lease term continuing until August 31, 2026.
-Graphic Sciences also leases and uses a separate 20,000 square foot building for document storage in Highland Park, Michigan, and a satellite office in Traverse City, Michigan for production.
-The monthly Highland Park rental payment is \$11,250, with a lease term continuing until September 30, 2021.
+The monthly rental payment is \$41,508, with gradually higher annual increases each September up to \$45,828 for the final year, and with a lease term continuing until August 31, 2026.
+Graphic Sciences also leases and uses a separate 37,000 square feet for production.
+The monthly Sterling Heights rental payment is \$20,452, with gradually higher annual increases each May up to \$24,171 for the final year, and with a lease term continuing until January 31, 2028.
 The monthly Traverse City rental payment is \$4,500, with a lease term continuing until January 31, 2024.
 Graphic Sciences also leases and uses four leased vehicles for logistics.
 The monthly rental payments for these vehicles total \$2,618, with lease terms continuing until October 31, 2024.

-Graphic Sciences also leases and uses two additional temporary storage spaces in Madison Heights, MI.
-The first Madison Heights temporary storage space monthly rental payment is \$12,500, with a lease term on a month-to-month basis.
-The second Madison Heights temporary storage space monthly rental payment is \$1,605, with a lease term on a month-to-month basis.
+Graphic Sciences also leases and uses an additional temporary storage space in Madison Heights, with a monthly rental payment of \$,605 and a lease term on a month-tomonth basis.
 We have made an accounting policy election to not record a right-of-use asset and lease liability for short-term leases, which are defined as leases with a lease term of 12 months or less.
 Instead, the lease payments are recognized as rent expense in the general and administrative expenses on the statement of operations.
+For each of the above listed leases, management has determined it will utilize the base rental period and have not considered any renewal periods.